Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 (4) Hysteresis Threshold ing

 This stage decides which are really edges.
-For this, we need two threshold values, "**minVal**" and "**maxVal**".
+For this, we need two threshold values, "**minVal**" and `maxval`.
 Any edges with intensity gradient more than maxVal are sure to be edges and those below minVal are sure to be non-edges.
 Those who lie between these two thresholds are classified edges or non-edges based on their connectivity.
 If they are connected to "sure-edge" pixels, they are considered to be part of edges.
 Otherwise, they are also discarded.

 * **Operation Steps**